The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Jean-Michel Basquiat's Boxer Rebellion (unsigned) is estimated to be worth between £40,000 and £60,000.
-Over the past five years, the hammer price ranges from £31,866 in January 2024 to £39,271 in November 2022.
-This screenprint has shown consistent value growth, with an average annual growth rate of 7%.
-This work is somewhat rare, having been sold 5 times at auction since its entry to the market in April 2019.
+The value of Jean-Michel Basquiat's Boxer Rebellion (unsigned), created in 2018, is estimated to be worth between £18,000 and £26,000.
+This screenprint has shown consistent value growth, with an auction history of 5 total sales since its entry to the market in April 2019.
+Over the past five years, the hammer price has ranged from £31,866 in January 2024 to £39,271 in November 2022, with an average annual growth rate of -10%.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis